-The Model 113 is simple, and easy to maintain.
+The Model 114 is simple, and easy to maintain.
 Moreover, its construction is such that it is extremely rugged, and requires very little attention in service.
-The splicer has completely new splicing chamber technology, which enables the splicer to make joints in a wide range of heavy yarns, currently up to about 6000 tex (though development work is being directed towards 10000 tex).
+The splicer has completely new splicing chamber technology, which enables the splicer to make joints in a wide range of heavy yarns, currently up to about 15000 tex.

-The Model 113 makes a splice in a form which we call "ends-opposed"; such splices are suitable for applications where smooth structure and appearance are of crucial importance.
+The Model 114 makes a splice in a form which we call "ends-opposed"; such splices are suitable for applications where smooth structure and appearance are of crucial importance.

-An ends-opposed splice in carbon fibre.
+This is an ends-opposed splice in carbon fibre.